-Our latest science for kids activity is all about physics!
-You’ll be creating a marble run at home and exploring what happens to the marble as you make changes to the track.
+Our latest science activity for kids is all about physics!
+You’ll be creating a homemade marble run and exploring what happens to the marble as you make changes to the track.
 (It’s similar to how a roller coaster works!)

 Whenever I present my kids with science experiments, my main goal is to inspire them to make predictions and critically think about the world around them.
 Both my 2 year old and 5 year old had a blast exploring this marble run!
 Lucy continuously came up with new ideas to try.
 (This post contains affiliate links to Amazon.)

 Science for Kids: Create a Homemade Marble Run